TCP/IP AT Commands¶

 OK

-- For SSL connections, ESP-AT will return the length of the encrypted data, so the returned length will be larger than the real data length.
+• For SSL connections, the data length returned by ESP-AT may be less than the actual data length.

 AT+CIPRECVLEN?